felipocorrea90/java-bdd-screenplay/README.md

 This is the place to add your Cucumber feature files, your drivers (chromedriver in this example), and the serenity configuration file to tweak driver options.

 ## Actors
+ScreenPlay introduces the concept of Actor.
+Actors can perform a number of actions to achieve a particular goal.
+To know more about actors make sure to read this article https://serenity-bdd.github.io/theserenitybook/latest/serenity-screenplay.html.

 ### What is the current example